(*This article has been updated. See the end as I found the little note that originally came bundled with the gold controller.)

 At the time, being a young teen, I managed to beat the time trial time, used my Dad’s camera, took a few pictures of the screen, then used up the remaining pictures on that roll of film, rode my bike to Walgreen’s to drop off the film to be developed, paid the whatever cost it was to develop film back in the day, rode my bike home, waited a couple days, biked it back to the store, picked up the film and hoped one of the pictures turned our clear enough (luckily one was decent quality), biked back home, filled out an envelope, put a stamp on it, and inserted the picture of my fastest time, and mailed it to Nintendo Power – all this for a CHANCE to win a $30 controller.
 Phew!
 This was a time before digital photos and Photoshop so everything had to be done by hand, the long way, and without any potential for forgery.

 Later that summer a couple months after, I went away to a lake house with some friends for a week vacation.
 When I returned there was a plain cardboard box on my bed.
 Right then, I knew immediately what it was before I opened it.
 Excited, it was my gold controller inside.
 Bundled with it was a small piece of paper congratulating me on my win.
-I regret not saving this credit card sized, one fold, mini note but I can still see it in my mind today.
+I regret not saving this credit card sized, one fold, mini note but I can still see it in my mind today. (*see the end of the article – I found this card after this article was originally posted).
 To a 13/14 year old kid, this was a big deal.
 Pretty darn cool.

 Now, the question is, how is this gold controller different from the stock ToysRus gold controllers?
 There is one very minor, easily missable detail.
 Like all other N64 controllers, the words “made in China” are engraved at the top where the cord is.
 You have to look closely to see it and chances are, you never even noticed it.